KristinaSig/MLinPractice/Documentation.md

 ## Feature Extraction

-In total, we have decided to implement five features.
+In total, we have decided to implement five additional features.
 The following sections will outline the main decisions and explain our reasoning.

 #### Average tweet length
 The hypothesis behind the creation of this feature is that the length of a tweet can be a factor in deciding its virality.
 It is created on the basis of the character length.
 It considers the number of characters in a tweet and compares it with the average length of tweets in the complete dataset.
 That way we establish a baseline that is typical for the subset of tweets that consider our task at hand.
 In case the length of character for that particular tweet is more than the average length of a tweet, this flag is tagged 1, else 0.
 Below is a short demonstrative example, assuming the average length of 76: